HumanSignal/label-studio/docs/source/guide/decommission_minio.md

 meta_title: Decommission minio
 ---

-> WARNING: Decommissioning Minio is a hazardous action because you may lose all your data uploaded using direct file upload.
+!!! warning
+    Decommissioning Minio is a hazardous action because you may lose all your data uploaded using direct file upload.
 For more information or support, contact the [Heartex team](hi@heartex.com).

 To decommission Minio, do the following: